voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 ---
 ### Spatial Conference

-Connect to a conference with preferred spatial audio style and the settings of the 3D environment.
-If the conference does not exist, this operation will automatically create the conference.
+Connects to a conference with preferred spatial audio style and the settings of the 3D environment.
+If the conference does not exist, this operation automatically creates the conference.
 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/spatial.png" width="300px">
 </div>